 Based on the characteristics of internet business models we create a specific business model for realizing a customer-driven output with a high individuality and complexity.
-The customer-driven output requires an unique assignable bundle of individual products and/or services (cf. chapter 3).
+The customer-driven output requires an unique assignable bundle of individual products and/or services.
 First of all unique individuality can be realized in a crafted customization or maybe in a mass customization with a huge number of pre-defined options and an early order penetration point.
-In our model various parts with individual features will be produced by independent companies within a crafted customization or mass customization and even by public administration.
+In our model various parts with individual features will be produced by independent companies and even by public administration.
 These actors get their orders from an intermediary and are coordinated by him.
 Being aware of mutual dependent specifications, the intermediary bundles the different parts and creates a complex output.

-This output fits to the customer's needs and his expectations concerning individuality and complexity.
-All exchange relationships of value chain and supply chain can be supported by the internet.
-If we contemplate only digital products and services it is possible to manage the exchange relations within the internet and its services.
+This output fits exactly to the customer's needs and his expectations concerning individuality and complexity.
+The internet technology is necessary to realize the suggested business model.
+It enables the interorganizational cooperation with a high number of actors and low transaction costs.

-The internet technology is necessary because of apparent reasons.
-It helps to realize an interorganizational crafted customization with low transaction costs and cooperation of a high amount of specialists.
 Furthermore the internet technology and its services are decisive to handle the individuality and complexity of the customer-driven output.
 To adapt the needs into the features and values of the output, the business model needs multimedia and interchangeable techniques.
 They help the customer to explain his needs, the intermediary to understand them and to adapt the needs into feature specifications and the suppliers (companies, employees and public administrations) to produce the required intermediate products and services.
-At this point the internet technology offers simple techniques of illustration like the hypertext markup language (HTML), the moving pictures expert group formats (MPEG) for audio and video, interactive applications (e.g. java applets) and the virtual reality modeling language (VRML) or the Java API for virtual reality (Java3D) to implement virtual realities.
-Furthermore the complexity of the output leads to a supply chain of different enterprises and their resources.
 Within this supply chain it is important that all activities can be simultaneously planed and managed.
-Therefore it is decisive that the connection of suppliers and intermediary is straight forward, e.g. within a virtual private network (VPN).
-Systems for supply chain management (SCM) can work on top of this interconnection.
+Therefore it is decisive that the connection of suppliers and intermediary is straight forward.
+Systems for supply chain management can work on top of this interconnection.
 It is also important to interconnect the information systems of each actor.
-Thereby the internet technology can be used to realize business objects (e.g. San Francisco Framework) and an inter-organizational data interchange with the extensible markup language (XML) and appropriated protocols like simple object access protocol (SOAP).
+Thereby the internet technology can be used to realize business objects and an inter-organizational data interchange.

-Figure 5: Internet business model to create the customer-driven output its services and communication rules.
+Figure 5 shows the structure of the internet business model to implement the customer-driven output.
+All digitalized exchange relations between the actors can be realized by using the internet technology.
 To be part of this virtual value chain [cf. Rayport and Sviokla (1996)] each actor needs access to the internet (thin arrow).
-Physically implemented relations between the actors are not necessary.
-Except handling physical flows (thick arrow).
-This differentiates to the traditional value chain and its physical flows.
-In our business model a customer has a comprehensive and individual need (e.g. buy a car) and looks up for a bundle of products and/or services (e.g. information, selection, financing, insurance, purchase, admission and maintenance) to be satisfied [Example from: Österle (2000), p.
+Necessary physical products and services have to be handled in a physical environment and in 1:1 relationships (thick arrow).
+In our business model a customer has a comprehensive and individual need (e.g. buy a car) and looks up for a bundle of products and/or selection, services (e.g. information, financing. insurance, purchase, admission and maintenance) to be satisfied [Example from: Österle (2000), p.
 46].

-The customer may coordinate his satisfaction by himself.
-Furthermore he would need the appropriate knowledge to search, evaluate, select, check and bundle single offered products and services [cf. Fey et al. (2000), p.
-262; Bakos (1997), p.
-1678-1686].
-Because of the complexity of these tasks he transfers them to an intermediary.
+Figure 5: Internet business model to create the customer-driven output intermediary.
 The intermediary acquires the customer's need and initiates an order-specific value chain.
 He coordinates different actors in supply chain and bundles their resources and intermediate products and services to a customer individual and complex output.
 Alt et al. describe him as an aggregator and integrator [cf. Alt et al. (2001), p.
 10-11].
-After releasing the output (e.g. a bundle of products and services concerning the bargain of the car) and delivery to the customer, the temporarily established cooperation disbands.
+After releasing the output (e.g. a bundle of products and services concerning the car), the temporarily established cooperation disbands.
 The actors can re-cooperated for further customer orders in various roles.